The Drivers of Russian Strategy in the Middle East

 July 12, 2017

-Ilan Berman is Senior Vice President of the American Foreign Policy Council.
-An expert on regional security in the Middle East, Central Asia, and Russia, he has consulted for both the Central Intelligence Agency and the Defense Department, and provided assistance on foreign policy and national security issues to a range of government agencies.
+Ilan Berman is Senior Vice President of the American Foreign Policy Council in Washington, DC.
+An expert on regional security in the Middle East, Central Asia, and the Russian Federation, he has consulted for both the U.S. Central Intelligence Agency and the U.S. Department of Defense, and provided assistance on foreign policy and national security issues to a range of governmental agencies and congressional offices.
+He has been called one of America’s “leading experts on the Middle East and Iran” by CNN.

 Robert R. Reilly: